-As discussed in section 9.2, in June 2008, two large approximately 20 to 25-ton samples were taken from trenches dug in two of the waste dumps at Wind Mountain.
+As discussed in section 6.1.3, in June 2008, two large, approximately 20 to 25-ton samples were taken from trenches dug in two of the waste dumps at Wind Mountain.
 One was taken from the Breeze dump near the Breeze pit and measured approximately 350ft long and 20 to 25ft deep.
 The other was taken from the main dump near the Wind pit (referred to as Main Pit in report) and measured approximately 200ft long at 20 to 25ft deep.
 Both trenches were approximately 4 to 6ft wide.

 Material from the trenches was quartered to obtain approximately one 2.5-ton sample from each trench.
 This material was shipped to McClelland for size fraction analysis and column leach testing.
-The Breeze pit column reportedly blinded off due to some green-gray clays, which can reportedly be seen in the high-wall of the Breeze pit.
+The column loaded with the Breeze dump sub-sample reportedly blinded off due to green-gray clays, which can reportedly be seen in the high-wall of the Breeze pit.
 It will be important to segregate this material during mining.
 The other column test resulted in 61% gold and 15% silver recoveries.

-Head screen analysis results also showed higher-grade assays in the minus 6in material indicating that upgrading of material may be possible with screening.
+Head screen analysis showed higher-grade assays in the minus 6in material, indicating that upgrading of material may be possible with screening.